 Once the file is downloaded, extract the files and then delete the “wp-content” folder from it.
-You’ll have to make sure you deleted this folder; else it will overwrite the existing folder of your website where all the themes, plugins, and uploads are stored.
+You’ll also need to make sure you delete this folder, or else the existing folder of your website where all the themes, plugins, and uploads are stored will be overwritten.

-And then again compress all the files & folders and upload them to your server using the cPanel or any FTP software.
+And then compress all the files and folders and upload them to your server using the cPanel or any FTP software.

-Once the zip file is uploaded on your server, right-click on the file and then click on the “Extract” option.
-It will extract all the files in the website directory and your website will start working again.
+Once the zip file has been uploaded to your server, right-click on the file and then click on the “Extract” option.
+It will extract all the files in the website directory, and your website will start working again.

 Do We Recommend Downgrading WordPress?

-No, I don’t recommend downgrading the WordPress website permanently.
-If you just migrated to the latest version of WordPress and feels your website is broken or some functions aren’t working properly, then I recommend troubleshooting it but not to downgrade.
+No, we don’t recommend downgrading the WordPress website permanently.
+And if you just migrated to the latest version of WordPress and feel your website is broken or some functions aren’t working properly, then we recommend troubleshooting it but not downgrading.

 For troubleshooting, you can check the type of error you’re getting.
-Sometimes plugin shows the syntax error from which you can know which plugin or theme causes the issue and simply deactivate them or use some alternate plugins.
-You can also ask for solutions in various forums or on the plugin/theme forum for help, and they’ll solve the issue for you.
+Sometimes, the plugin shows the syntax error from which you can know which plugin or theme causes the issue and simply deactivates them or uses some alternate plugins.
+You can also ask for help on various forums or on the plugin/theme forum for help, and they’ll solve the issue for you.

-But still, if you want to downgrade a wordpress website, then beware that it can risk your website security to various well-known vulnerabilities, and it can also harm your website’s SEO if it got hacked.
+But still, if you want to downgrade a WordPress website, be aware that you risk your website’s security to a variety of well-known vulnerabilities.
+It may also harm your website’s SEO if it gets hacked.

-If you liked this article, don’t forget to share it with your friends, family, and followers.
+And if you liked this article, don’t forget to share it with your friends, family, and followers.